-Many TransMagic users are not aware that TransMagic comes with over 100 free sample CAD files (parts and assemblies) representing CAD systems such as CATIA, Creo, NX, SOLIDWORKS, Inventor and AutoCAD, Neutral formats such as STEP and IGES, and file extensions of .model, .CATPart, .CATProduct, .prt, .dwg, .ipt, .iam, .sldprt, .sldasm, .stp, .igs, and more.
-These files can be useful for testing, comparisons with your own files or for going through TransMagic tutorials.
+Many TransMagic users are not aware that TransMagic comes with over 100 free sample CAD files (parts and assemblies) representing CAD systems such as CATIA, Creo, NX, SOLIDWORKS, Inventor and AutoCAD, as welll as Neutral formats like STEP and IGES, and file extensions of .model, .CATPart, .CATProduct, .prt, .dwg, .ipt, .iam, .sldprt, .sldasm, .stp, .igs, and more.
+These files can be useful for testing, comparisons with your own files, or for going through TransMagic tutorials.

 - Testing your CAD or translation software

 If you are not able to open a STEP file in TransMagic, or in your CAD system, try opening one of our sample files as a test.
 If the sample file opens fine, you may have a problem with your STEP file.

 - Testing MBD/PMI

 Some of our sample files come from the National Institute of Standards and Technology (NIST), and have PMI (product and manufacturing information) attached to the models; this information is generally Geometric Dimensioning and Tolerancing (GD&T) but can also include notes and dimensions.
 Opening these sample files (available in the CATIA V5, NX and Creo sample folders) can give you useful access to parts with PMI as well as a sense of what you can do with tools such as the PMI View Browser.

 The MagicCheck folder has part-to-part examples that can be used to practice and experiment with revision and validation checking, as well as point-to-part examples for checking how closely CMM points line up with CAD authority model geometry.